ledlaux/pikoPD/README.md

 It is currently a **Proof of Concept**.
 The core logic of the system has been implemented, although considerable amount of testing remains.
 Development is ongoing to expand features and hardware support.

-Compiled binaries for RP2040 are published in the [release](https://github.com/ledlaux/pikoPD/releases/tag/test1) section.
-Check [Discussions](https://github.com/ledlaux/pikoPD/discussions) for the project updates, tutorials and videos.

 For a hardware configuration you can use interactive **web config tool**: [Live Demo](https://ledlaux.github.io/pikoPD).